Follow this game plan when buying a new car

 This helps in a number of ways: it will jog your memory on a few more makes and models, you’ll get to see how they compare at a glance, you’ll find in-depth reviews and discover the reliability and maintenance costs you can expect.

 You’ll also notice many vehicle categories have Hybrid versions of the same cars you’re comparing.
 Effectively, these cars and trucks will look and feel the same but have the added bonus of fuel-saving technology that positively impacts the environment.
 While the initial cost might be a bit higher, they can save you money down the road.
+Plus, consider the insurance savings that come along with a hybrid or eco-friendly vehicle.
+Save 5% on BCAA Optional Car Insurance for eco-friendly hybrid or electrical vehicles.
 There's a lot to consider, so give yourself plenty of time to research.

 Prepare your wallet